 - Coronavirus (COVID-19) - How to get financial help - Easy English (Word)

-A coronavirus emergency relief package is free for people who have to self-isolate because they have coronavirus (COVID 19).
-Read this factsheet to find out more about emergency relief packages.
+People with disability have prioritised access to food and supplies, including the coronavirus emergency relief package which is free for people who have to isolate because they have coronavirus (COVID 19).

 Access to additional phone data and affordable internet